turion/manuelbaerenz-de-blog/03ProbabilityMonads/Notes.md

 #### Discrete

 The most popular choice is the discrete probability distribution, because it is easy to implement and has the most capabilities.
+This is also the choice that most people talk about when they introduce probability monads.

 So this is `DiscreteT real m a = m [(real, a)]`.
 Note that if you're able to observe the order of the tuples, it's not a monad transformer.
 Really, one wants a kind of set instead of a list, but then it's not so obvious how to make it a functor.